Nomination for Awards

 The donor of this Award, Peter T. Warren, Past Master of the Worshipful Company of Educators and past Chief Executive of the Royal Society, was a student of Robert J. Jones and was inspired by him to become a geologist and learn of the complexity of our environment and our dependence upon it.

 Our other awards cover art and design, a businesswoman who has made a significant contribution to education, environmental education, school leadership, and educational aspects of theatre and performing arts.
-Invitations are being sent to mainstream and charitable educational organisations to nominate outstanding educators for these awards.
+Invitations were sent to mainstream and charitable educational organisations to nominate outstanding educators for these awards which were announcement in early 2025 HERE

 Winners of Educatprs Trust awards receive this trophy and certificate at an awards dinner along with their cheque.